California governor spars with Musk over wildfire ‘lies’

 The platform — previously called Twitter, which Musk purchased in 2022 for $44 billion dollars — has seen an explosion of right-wing misinformation about the deadly wildfires, researchers say.

-Even though months of dry weather and strong winds created optimal conditions for the wildfires, narratives on X have singled out the state policies such as practices to increase diversity in the Los Angeles fire force as a culprit.
+Even though months of dry weather and strong winds created optimal conditions for the wildfires, narratives on X have singled out diversity, equity and inclusion (DEI) policies in the Los Angeles fire force as a culprit.

+“DEI means people will DIE,” Musk posted over the weekend, while downplaying the impact of climate change.

 One viral video debunked by the misinformation watchdog NewsGuard had falsely claimed fire department officials were desperately using women’s handbags to fight the flames because their resources had been diverted to “woke causes” and war assistance to Ukraine.

-But the water-filled pouches seen in the video were actually “canvas bags,” carried by firefighters because they were easier to use to extinguish small sets of flames than having to hauling out a hose, the entertainment news site TMZ cited local officials as saying.
+But the water-filled pouches seen in the video were actually “canvas bags,” carried by firefighters because they were easier to use for extinguishing small flames than having to haul out a hose, the entertainment news site TMZ cited local officials as saying.

+Conspiracy theorist Alex Jones baselessly claimed on X that the fires were part of a “globalist plot to wage economic warfare and deindustrialize the United States.”

 Wildfire misinformation was also swirling on other platforms including the Meta-owned Facebook.